ToshioCP/Rake-tutorial-for-beginners-en/sec6.md

 How are you, Kelly?
 ```

-The example above isn't practical, but I hope it helps you understand the Rakefile arguments.
+The example above isn't practical, but I think it is useful to understand Rakefile arguments.

-In addition to arguments, environment variables can also be used to pass values ​​to Rake, but it is the old way.
+In addition to arguments, environment variables can be used to pass values ​​to Rake, but it is the old way.
 Rake didn't support arguments prior to version 0.8.0.
 At that time, using environment variables was an alternative to arguments.
 There is no need to use environment variables as arguments in the later version.